Audio File Inspector Online Free — Metadata & Spectrogram

 Can it detect if an audio file was re-encoded?

 Yes.
 The inspector analyzes the frequency spectrum for sharp cutoffs typical of lossy encoding.
 If a WAV or FLAC file shows a cutoff around 16-20 kHz, it was likely converted from a lossy source like MP3.
+Use our audio converter to re-encode in the correct format.

 What is the audio fingerprint?